therealchjones/mffer/CONTRIBUTING.md

 `mffer` is released into the "public domain" where such a thing exists; for the sake of formality, see [the CC0 license](../LICENSE).
-Further details about how this may effect your contributions are in the [Copyright section of the Development Guide](Development.md#copyright--licensing).
+Further details about how this may affect your contributions are in the [Copyright section of the Development Guide](Development.md#copyright--licensing).

 ## Contact